PLENARY SPEAKERS

 Prof. Dr. Şeref Sağıroğlu

-Affiliation: Gazi University, Computer Engineering Department; IEEE Blockchain, Türkiye
+Gazi University, Computer Engineering Department; IEEE Blockchain, Türkiye

 Email: ss@gazi.edu.tr